Project-MONAI/monai-deploy-app-sdk/docs/source/developing_with_sdk/designing_workflow.md

 The full list of Domain Object classes are available [here](/modules/domain_objects).

+:::{note}
+**`The functionality of mapping DataPath to the input and output of root and leaf operator(s) is absent starting with Release V0.6 of this App SDK, due to the move to rely on Holoscan SDK.
+It is planned to be re-introduced at a later time.
+For the time being, the application's input and output folders are passed to the root and leaf operators' constructor, as needed.`**

 Among those classes, [**DataPath**](/modules/_autosummary/monai.deploy.core.domain.DataPath) data type is special.

 - If an operator in the workflow graph is a root node (a node with no incoming edges) and its input's `(<data type>, <storage type>) == (DataPath, DISK)`, the input path given by the user [during the execution](/developing_with_sdk/executing_app_locally) would be mapped into the input of the operator.